Old device take-back for sensors

 Information for private households

-1. Separate collection of old equipment
+1. Separate collection of old devices

-2. Batteries and rechargeable batteries as well as lamps
+2. Batteries and rechargeable batteries, as well as lamps

 3. Options for returning old devices